harleykradovill/borealis/README.md

 ---

+> Borealis is in active early development and is not production ready.
+Current builds are for development & testing only.

 ## About

-To be added.

-> Borealis is in a development stage and is currently not 100% functional.
+Borealis is a standalone monitoring and analytics tool for Jellyfin.

+Its goal is to provide useful server insight, including activity trends, playback behaviour, user usage patterns, and library-level statistics.

 ## License